-To facilitate the discovery and movement of virtual machines, the OmniSwitch provides the Universal Network Profile (UNP) feature and supports the IEEE P802.1Qbg Edge Virtual Bridging (EVB) protocol.
+To facilitate the discovery and movement of virtual machines, the OmniSwitch provides the Universal Network Profile (UNP) feature.

 UNP Overview

 This section provides an overview of UNP functionality, which is not restricted to supporting only data center solutions.
 For more information about UNP, see the "Configuring Access Guardian" chapter in the OmniSwitch AOS Release 8 Network Configuration Guide.